 When thinking about the services Red Onion offer, the current best description would be integrated.
-Although we have a specialism in magazines, we’re ultimately about communicating ideas through graphic design in lots of different ways.
+We’re ultimately about communicating ideas through graphic design in lots of different ways.

 What is an integrated designer?